fonoster/fonoster/docs/guides/setup.md

 storage-provisioner
 ```

-## Creating and Installing the SSL certificates
+## Creating and Installing the SSL certificates and JWT Token

 Simply replace the subject with your own domain.
 Generate the server certificates using the `fonoster/certshelper` docker image, as follows: